sqweelygig/supercool-servers/README.md

 The reflection and self-improvement in this lifecycle model occured at two frequencies.
 The least frequent reflection opportunities occurred in-between priorities; these suit consideration of the project budget, schedule and direction.
 The first happened after the initial whiteboarding of the project, and the estimates of domain research and project schedule come from this reflection.
-Another project overview occured after the MVP.
+Another project overview occured after the MVP and informed the incremental development phase.
 This review found concerns about the data gathered and several quick wins.
 Secondly, the development effort is organised into commits, each a quantum of improvement.
 As each was committed to the repository, the contributor took a deliberate moment to ensure that the code was of reasonable quality and rationalise what value the code delivered.